 The Church's Anti-Black Ban ended forty-two years ago, but its damaging effects are still felt today.
-While Church leaders disavowed some of the racist theories offered to explain the ban, not disavowing or apologizing for the ban itself means that even today, racist justifications for the Anti-Black Ban abound.160 As recently as February 6, 2022, Brad Wilcox, a high-ranking Church official and religion professor at Brigham Young University, made a series of racist remarks in the context of the ban to a public audience of teenage members of the Church and their families.161 In arguing for the ban to the experience of white people generally before the Church's founding.162 In addition to dismissing those inside the Church who disagreed with the doctrine as being "uptight," many of whom were the Black members that the Church discriminated against, he stated:
+While Church leaders disavowed some of the racist theories offered to explain the ban, not disavowing or apologizing for the ban itself means that even today, racist justifications for the Anti-Black Ban abound.
+As recently as February 6, 2022, Brad Wilcox, a high-ranking Church official and religion professor at Brigham Young University, made a series of racist remarks in the context of the ban to a public audience of teenage members of the Church and their families.
+In arguing for the ban having a divine origin, Wilcox compared Black spiritual suffering during the ban to the experience of white people generally before the Church's founding.
+In addition to dismissing those inside the Church who disagreed with the doctrine as being "uptight," many of whom were the Black members that the Church discriminated against, he stated:

 How come the Blacks didn't get the priesthood until 1978?
 Brigham Young was a jerk?
 Members of the Church were prejudiced?
 Maybe we're asking the wrong questions.
-Maybe instead of saying, why did the Blacks have to wait until 1978, maybe what we should be asking is, why did the whites, and other races, have to wait until 1829?163
+Maybe instead of saying, why did the Blacks have to wait until 1978, maybe what we should be asking is, why did the whites, and other races, have to wait until 1829?